NvChad/NvChad/README.md

 It would be nice if NvChad focuses on existing plugins and config before adding new things , some plugins like whichkey , telescope , treesitter still have basic configs!
 Also adding new features that'd make NvChad slow or its startuptime slow wouldnt be encouraged , if that feature's really needed then It'll be mentioned in the wiki with its config.

+- Debloat the config.
+- Make NvChad more faster (reduce startuptime too).
-- Debloat the config
+- Add another section in the wiki explaining the whole config (must be helpful for newbies).
 - Add more themes.
-- Add a theme switcher.
-- Preview shortcuts in the form of a pretty [cheatsheet](https://user-images.githubusercontent.com/59060246/122490009-95fd9980-cffe-11eb-9676-78019aa2cd65.png)
+- Preview shortcuts in the form of a pretty [cheatsheet](https://user-images.githubusercontent.com/59060246/122490009-95fd9980-cffe-11eb-9676-78019aa2cd65.png).
-- Add a global configuration so it doesnt get hard to update :c
+- Add a user config so it doesnt get hard to update :c

 # Contribute